xdmushui/partner-center-sdk/develop/get-agreement-metadata.md

 }
 ```

-To identify the resource in the response which corresponds to the Microsoft Cloud Agreement, look for the resource whose **agreementType** property has value "MicrosoftCloudAgreement".
+To identify the resource in the response which corresponds to the Microsoft Customer Agreement, look for the resource whose **agreementType** property has value "MicrosoftCloudAgreement".

 ---